BLOG

 Your business’s growth depends not only on its outside environment but the framework with which your stunt operates.
 Clear, coherent processes help your team stay organized and reduce wasted time and resources.
 First, have your team document the current way that they do things.
 Have them test these steps by repeating them exactly as designed to see what’s missing.
 More often than not, steps get forgotten because they’re performed habitually and not thought of each time someone goes about the task.
 Next, have them document them and put them in a publicly available system.

-Once your procedures have been documented, set them up for regular updates and ensure that your team follows them.
+Once your procedures have been documented, set them up for regular updates and work to your team follows them.
 Your procedures are only half of the equation.
 The other half is compliance.
-See more about setting up solid process management within your company in our series of blog articles.
+See more about setting up solid process management within your company in the series of blog articles.

 6. Sell more by with each purchase